top of page

 10 ways to combat SPRING FEVER

 Here at Petals we LIVE for Spring.
-So much so that spring fever starts for us about January 1st.
-By actual Spring, we are down right bonkers.
-It doesn't help that here in Boulder, Colorado (zone 5b or 6 depending on who you ask) March is our snowiest month.
-As a result, we have to get creative in how we manage our mental health and access to spring feels until mid-May when it actually starts to feel like spring day-in and day-out.
+So much so that spring fever starts about January 1st.
+By actual Spring, we are down-right bonkers.
+It doesn't help that here in Boulder, Colorado March is our snowiest month.
+As a result, we have to get creative in how we manage our mental health and access to spring feels until mid-May when it actually starts to feel like spring .

-We've taken our extensive experience with Spring Fever and compiled our top 10 ways to combat it.
-We hope some or all of our suggestions help you too survive the ever daunting days of later winter/early spring when it feels like warm weather and blooming flowers might NEVER actually arrive.
+We've taken our extensive experience with Spring Fever and compiled our top 10 ways to combat spring fever.
+We hope some or all of our suggestions help you to survive the ever daunting days of later winter when it feels like warm weather and blooming flowers might NEVER actually arrive.
 They will, just never soon enough.

-2. Read a garden book, or blog, or magazine: I have a...healthy collection of garden books that I drag out every January and work my way through year after year as I dream about Spring.
-I highly recommend anything by Monty Don.
-Otherwise my current favorite is Small Garden Style.
-My most wonderful garden friends and I all swap our books and our library finds to keep each other stocked with garden inspiration when its simply too damn cold to go outside.
+1. Read a garden book, blog, or magazine: Every January, I revisit my collection of garden books, dreaming of Spring.
+I recommend anything by Monty Don and currently love Small Garden Style.
+My garden friends and I exchange books and library finds for inspiration when it's too cold to go outside.

 Recent Posts